K-Amir/virtualtravel/README.md

 [Required Auth](#The-following-endpoints-all-require-this-headers)

-_Note: Do not created 2 incidences for the same bus, or the system will fail :( ._
+_Note: Do not create 2 incidences for the same bus, or the system will fail ☹️  ._

 #### Sample body
 ```